 Religion in Morocco: Islam

 Morocco is a Muslim country, representing 99 % of the population.
 Morocco is one of the Muslim countries that will surely fascinate you.
-Some people are hugely influenced by media outlets such as the internet, TV, and Radio regarding how they view Muslim countries.
+Some people are hugely influenced by media outlets such as the Internet, TV, and Radio regarding how they view Muslim countries.
 Thus, visiting Morocco will change your perceptions and stereotypes about the Islamic world.
 Morocco is one of the Muslim countries that will surely fascinate you.

 The best way to get an unforgettable experience while visiting Morocco is to blend with the locals.
 This way, you will discover so much more about the culture and Islam religion in general.
-It will present some of the most life-changing experiences that you may not otherwise experience if you only stayed in tourist-designated places.
+It will present some of the most life-changing experiences you may not otherwise experience if you only stayed in tourist-designated places.

 No two Muslim countries are the same.
 Thus, it would be wise not to put the Islamic world in a homogenous category.
 This is because each country has its own rules and traditions.
 Some countries are stricter than others, and Morocco is not one of those countries.
 Morocco has no hard and fast rules and is known to be a model of tolerance and modernity in the Islamic world.